Admission to Honors

 External Transfer Students

-Students who apply to transfer to Ithaca College from another college or university may apply to join the honors program.
-Decisions will be considered on a case-by-case basis.
+Students who apply to transfer to Ithaca College from another college or university may also be invited to apply to join the honors program.
+The process is similar to the process for incoming first-year students.

 Ithaca College students who are not members of the honors program may, under certain circumstances, take intermediate honors seminars, if there is a below-capacity opening in the seminar and the instructor grants permission.